susu9/pick-patch/README.md

-# repo-pick
+# pick-patch
 Help you cherry pick patches from Gerrit server

 # Setup
-You may want to customize following variables in repo-pick
+You may want to customize following variables in pick-patch
 ```
 REPO='repo'
 CONNECT_TIMEOUT=30